 If you already have the HubSpot Slack integration running and the wins feel smaller than expected, three quick audits usually surface what is wrong.

-The second is the workflow audit.
 Open the HubSpot workflows that send Slack notifications.
 For each one, ask whether someone replied to the last five messages it produced.
 If not, the workflow is firing for events that do not need a human in the loop.